 Aluminum Nails: Aluminum nails are widely used for metal roofs and composite or asphalt shingle roofs.
 However, in areas like Houston where salt can be found in the air, aluminum nails would not be suitable.
 Instead, coastal regions should use stainless steel nails.

 Stainless Steel Nails: Stainless steel nails are preferred for slate and tile roofs.
 Copper nails offer additional algae and mildew prevention and reduction opportunities.

-Galvanized Nails: Galvanized nails are commonly used in asphalt shingles withstand rust better than other nails because of its outer zinc coating.
+Galvanized Nails: Galvanized nails are commonly used in asphalt shingles that withstand rust better than other nails because of their outer zinc coating.

 Roofing Nails by Size